Splinter-ben/NodeChimp/README.md

-## NodeJS App to interact with MailChimp API
+## This is a NodeJS application to interact with the MailChimp API

-# Run the Server
+# To run the app
 $ npm start

+or

 $ nodemon